 The cost of innovation efforts, with no guarantee of any returns, may dissuade some insurance companies from pursuing these programs.

-Expenses are typically upfront and significant.
+Expenses vary - in many cases are upfront and significant.

 The financial impact on claims cost is typically unknown and down the road.